-

-Intro to American Politics (POL 111) - 3 credits
+Intro to American Politics (POL 111) - 3 credits, Online

 How does American government really work?
 Is it as dysfunctional as many people claim, and if so, why?
 This course examines the structure and function of the presidency, Congress, and the judiciary as established by the Founding Fathers.
 It also reviews the importance of political parties and elections, the issues that define the differences between the two major parties, and the changing nature of both U.S. domestic and foreign policy over the past forty years. -

-Intro to Political Theory (POL 211) - 3 credits
+Intro to Political Theory (POL 211) - 3 credits, Online

 An introductory survey of Western political thought from Plato to modern times, defining the fundamental issues of politics and their relation to the enduring problems of civilization. -

-Intro to International Relations (POL 212) - 3 credits
+Intro to International Relations (POL 212) - 3 credits, Online

 This course introduces students to important theoretical approaches to the analysis of international relations and applies these approaches to a number of historical and contemporary issues.
 A sample of topics covered include the causes of war, international institutions, the Cold War, globalization, nuclear weapons, terrorism, and human rights. -

-Democracy and Democratization (POL 333) - 3 credits
+Democracy and Democratization (POL 333) - 3 credits, Online

 Explores competing meanings of "democracy"; examines the evolution and expansion of democracies and democratization since the 1970s, and the recent and emerging challenges to democracies today. -